Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 {: .center}
 Reference: [Computer Networking: A Top Down Approach](http://gaia.cs.umass.edu/kurose_ross/index.php)

-### Slow-Start, Congestion Avoidance and Fast-Recovery
+### TCP states: Slow-Start, Congestion Avoidance and Fast-Recovery
 We know that TCP has various phases.
 They are mentioned here for posterity but won't go in detail as there are so many good resources out there on this.